LAST UPDATED 22 February 2021

 1.3.
-30 Technology has a commitment to ensuring that personal data is processed in line with GDPR and relevant UK law and that all our employees conduct themselves in line with this and other related policies.
+30 Technology has a commitment to ensuring that personal data is processed in line with UK GDPR and relevant UK law and that all our employees conduct themselves in line with this and other related policies.
 Where third parties process data on our behalf, we will ensure that the third party takes the necessary measures to maintain our commitment to protecting personal data.

 1.4.
 This Data Protection Policy does not form part of any employee’s contract of employment and it may be amended at any time.
 Any breach of this policy will be taken seriously and may result in disciplinary action.